-How Much Do you Pay in Child Support when You Have Multiple Children?
+How Much Do You Pay in Child Support for Multiple Children in Texas?

 Texas’ child support rules make it simple to calculate basic child support for one household.
 With more children who live in different households, the system suddenly becomes difficult and confusing.
-If you are involved in a child custody dispute or you need an attorney to modify your child support, talk to the Texas family law attorneys at The Queenan Law Firm.
-Whether you pay or receive child support, talking to an attorney may be able to help you change your payments.
+If you are involved in a child custody dispute or you need an attorney to modify your child support, talk to an Arlington, TX child support lawyer at The Queenan Law Firm.
+Whether you pay or receive child support, talking to an Arlington, TX family law attorney may be able to help you change your payments.

 The very first step in understanding how much you need to pay in child support is understanding whether you need to pay child support or not.
 Child support can be requested by the parent who has physical custody of the child and is paid by the other parent.
 Child support only lasts until the child turns 18 – or, if the child turns 18 in their last year of high school, then child support will last through the last day of the month in which they graduate.
 There are some situations where child support can last well beyond their 18th birthday, such as when the child has a disability.